eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

 TODO:

 ### Dataplane Refresh for Recursive route
-TODO: As the recursive nexthop group and its dependents remain unchanged, Zebra is able to skip reinstall the route again?
-Instead of only update the nexthop group to kernel?
+As the recursive nexthop ID remains unchanged, Zebra is able to skip reinstall the routes again and only update the NHG to dataplane for fast dataplane refresh.

 ### FPM's new schema for recursive nexthop group
 We rely on BRCM and NTT's changes.